JustWhit3/useful-guides/ROOT/Installation/Windows.md

 > ```shell
 > Error: Can't open display: :0
 > ```
-> It means that your display variable is not set correctly and graphic interface dowsn't work.
-A solution may be to replace this definitin with:
+> It means that your display variable is not set correctly and graphic interface doesn't work.
+A solution may be to replace this definition in the .bashrc file with:
 > ```shell
 > export DISPLAY=localhost:0.0
 > ```
 > in order to configure bash to use the local X-server.
-If also this doesn't work you can try to set the X-server IP address whcih could be found here `/ets/resolv/conf` by replacing the previous command with:
+If also this doesn't work you can try to set the X-server IP address which could be found here `/ets/resolv/conf` by replacing the previous command with:
 > ```shell
 > export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0
 > ```